DarthKoder/star-wars-blog/README.md

     * This page will also show the 'Edit' and 'Delete' button on owned posts when the authenticated user is logged in.
     * It uses familliar fonts such as the "Star Wars" font and then "Orbitron", to give it more of a Star Wars feel and space like immersion.
     * It contains a reactive buttons to allow easy navigation to Create Post, Edit Post, Delete Post.
 This button also has a hover effect to let the user know the button can be activated.
-    * I have used colours associated with Star Wars such as sith red #ff0000, the famous Star Wars yellow #feda4a, Jedi green #239400, Jedi blue #007bce along with a contrasting white #fff, all on the space style black #000000.
+    * I have used colours associated with Star Wars such as sith red #ff0000, the famous Star Wars yellow #feda4a, Jedi green #239400, Jedi blue #007bce along with a contrasting white #fff, all on the space style black #000000 and #222 for card contrast.
 These colours are to help make the user feel immersed and really connect with the Star Wars theme.
     * There is a 'READ MORE' button which will take to to the full post screen witch has all the post information and comments related to that post.

     ![Main Homepage](/starwars_blog/static/img/star-wars-blog-index.png)